datasith/ds-experiments-yolov5/README.md

 OMP: Error #15: Initializing libiomp5.dylib, but found libomp.dylib already initialized.
 ```

-The solution for this is to:
+The solution ([found on Stack Overflow](https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial)) for this is to:

 ```
+conda update --all --yes
+conda install nomkl
 ```

 We're using a few datasets to train on.